 Soon after the coronation of James II in 1685 when scaffolding was removed [the chapel is used during a part of this ceremony] a hole was seen in the tomb.
 One of the choirmen, Charles Taylour, obtained a ladder and put his hand into the coffin and extracted from beneath the bones a richly enamelled crucifix and gold chain, 24 inches long.
 He had moved the skull to the hole and saw that the jaws were whole and full of teeth with a band or coronet of gold round the temples.
 Also in the coffin was white linen and gold coloured flowered silk.
 He showed the crucifix to the Dean and they presented it to the King.
 James had the coffin enclosed in a new one strongly clamped with iron and it has remained undisturbed since that time.

-A special service is held every year on St Edward's Day (13 October) together with a Pilgrimage to the Shrine on the Saturday nearest the feast.
+A special service is held every year on St Edward's Day (13 October), together with a Pilgrimage to the Shrine on the Saturday nearest the feast.

 The Chapel can be visited by those on a Verger Guided Tour but is closed to the general public due to the fragility of the floor.

 Photographs of the Shrine, his coffin, scenes from the carved chapel screen and the illumination of the king from the Abbey's Litlyngton Missal can be purchased from Westminster Abbey Library.

 Edward the Confessor.
 The Man and the Legend edited by Richard Mortimer, 2009

 Edward the Confessor by Frank Barlow, London 1970.